phi-max/skeleton3d-matlab/README.md

 For additional cleanup, e.g. pruning of short branches, please use my Skel2Graph3D package on MATLAB File Exchange.

 This code is inspired by the ITK implementation by Hanno Homann [3] and the Fiji/ImageJ plugin by Ignacio Arganda-Carreras [4].
-If you include this in your own work, please cite our original publicaton [2].
+If you include this in your own work, please cite our publicaton [2].

 Philip Kollmannsberger 09/2013
 philipk@gmx.net